 Rise of the Planet of the Apes

 Another property that we didn’t think merited a revisit, this prequel surpassed any and all expectations.
-The filmmaking throughout is fantastic, but it is Andy Serkis that makes this prequel the gem that it is.
+The filmmaking throughout is fantastic, but it is Andy Serkis (once again) that makes this prequel the gem that it is.
 Having honed his motion capture craftsmanship with Gollum and Kong, Serkis gives the ape Caesar a true heart and soul.
 You’re not looking at pixels; you’re looking at a living being.
 The academy needs a new category for the groundbreaking work he is doing.
+The follow-up films in this series (Dawn of the Planet of the Apes and War for the Planet of the Apes) proved to be even better.

 Much like Batman Begins, this film was the first that really made us identify with our friendly neighborhood you-know-who, as this mixture of superheroes crossed with Freaks and Geeks proved utterly irresistible.
 Fresh off of his Civil War airport romp, Peter Parker tries to understand his fairly new superpowers, deal with a wonderful villain in the form of Michael Keaton, and survive high school itself.
 The scene of Peter and Vulture (Keaton) in the car is a highlight, as is the moment Spidey has to psyche himself up to escape a crashed roof that Vulture dropped on top of him.
 Captain America does high school PSAs, Aunt May is Marisa Tomei, and Spidey finally takes his deserved position in the MCU.
 It's a homecoming in the finest sense.

 What began as a fun film (with a great David Arnold score) soon became a television phenomenon.
 Starting with Stargate SG-1 and then moving on to several other shows on both TV and the web, this tale of a mystical gateway that can send you across the universe really needed more than just one film to show the potential of its premise.
 A new set of characters go adventuring in Abydos, Atlantis, and beyond.
-SG-1 alone ran for 10 seasons, and though the series was grounded for a while, a new web series called Stargate: Origins was recently announced.
-It would appear that the Stargate has been uncovered again, and we could not be happier.
+SG-1 alone ran for 10 seasons, and though the series was grounded for a while, a new web series soon came along called Stargate: Origins.
+We'd be surprised if the Stargate ever stays covered for long.

 Star Trek (2009)